diffblue/gitlab/doc/administration/pages/index.md

 When adding a custom domain, users are required to prove they own it by adding a GitLab-controlled verification code to the DNS records for that domain.

+WARNING:
+Disabling domain verification is unsafe and can lead to various vulnerabilities.
+If you *do* disable it, either ensure that the Pages root domain itself does not point to the secondary IP or add the root domain as custom domain to a project; otherwise, any user can add this domain as a custom domain to their project.

 If your user base is private or otherwise trusted, you can disable the verification requirement: